-- Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the United States. - · Potential for significantly improved understanding of the stated criminal/juvenile justice problem. - Potential for innovative solution to address (all or a significant part of) the stated criminal/juvenile justice problem. - Strength and feasibility of the proposed dissemination plan to produce scholarly products (such as published, peer-reviewed, scientific journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, databases, standards or similar scientific products) as well as make summary information available to broader interested audiences, such as criminal justice practitioners or policymakers.
+- Potential for significantly improved understanding of the stated criminal/juvenile justice problem. - Potential for innovative solution to address (all or a significant part of) the stated criminal/ juvenile justice problem. - Strength and feasibility of the proposed dissemination plan to produce scholarly products (such as published, peer-reviewed, scientific journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, databases, standards or similar scientific products) as well as make summary information available to broader interested audiences, such as criminal justice practitioners or policymakers.